-Any individual who believes a student living in on-campus student housing may be missing should immediately contact the Housing Coordinator and Public Safety.
+Any individual who believes a student living in campus student housing may be missing should immediately contact the Housing Coordinator and Campus Safety.
 The Housing Coordinator may notify the Dean of Students upon receipt of a missing student report.
-When receiving such report, the Dean of Students, Housing Coordinator and Public Safety will attempt to determine whether the student is, in fact, missing.
+When receiving such report, the Dean of Students, Housing Coordinator and Campus Safety will attempt to determine whether the student is, in fact, missing.
 Among other steps that may be taken depending on the circumstances:

-- The Dean of Students or his/her designee will attempt to contact the student through all reasonable and available means. - Public Safety will investigate the validity of the missing person report and manage the information according to its established investigative standards. - Public Safety may notify appropriate College personnel and seek their aid in the investigation (e.g. Student Affairs, Residence Life, Counseling and Psychological Services, etc.) - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, Public Safety will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+- The Dean of Students or his/her designee will attempt to contact the student through all reasonable and available means. - Campus Safety will investigate the validity of the missing person report and manage the information according to its established investigative standards. - Campus Safety may notify appropriate CSI personnel and seek their aid in the investigation (e.g. Student Affairs, Residence Life, Counseling and Psychological Services, etc.). - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, Campus Safety will notify local law enforcement agencies within

+24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

-If, within 24 hours of the report, Public Safety is unable to locate the missing student and the student is not known to have returned to the College or otherwise located, Public Safety will notify the Dean of Students and he/she or his/her designee will take the following action(s):
+If, within 24 hours of the report, Campus Safety is unable to locate the missing student and the student is not known to have returned to CSI or otherwise located, Campus Safety will notify the Dean of Students and (s)he or his/her designee will take the following action(s):